 Sundays and/or car-free days

-The best way to become a skilled city cyclist is just to start, but do it in a way that’s comfortable for you.
-Everyone has a first-time ride in the city, make yours enjoyable by starting out in a space-oriented around you and your aspirations to go by bike.
+The best way to become a skilled urban cyclist is just to start, but do it in a way that’s comfortable for you.
+Everyone has a first-time ride in town, make yours enjoyable by starting out in a space-oriented around you and your aspirations to go by bike.